Top 5 Study Abroad Destinations for Business Majors

 In recent years, much has been said about globalization, its effects on the job market, and how we as a society should address it.
 Globalization is the breakdown of cultural, language, and legal barriers that previously prevented the interaction and cooperation of various countries.
-In the a business context, this means the international exchange of goods, services, capital, technology and knowledge becomes increasingly interconnected.
-Globalization has generated increases in economic growth and generates a wider range of products and services.
+In the business context, this means the international exchange of goods, services, capital, technology, and knowledge becomes increasingly interconnected.
+Globalization has generated increases in economic growth and creates a broader range of products and services.

 Why is this important for college students?
 Because of globalization, college graduates are no longer only competing against other American graduates and young professionals for jobs, but against talented young people from around the world.
-In order to stay competitive in a global job market, students must also develop language skills, soft skills, and cultural competence.
-In general, studying abroad is a great way of developing these skills, but there are certain destinations that stand out as the best for students looking to prepare themselves for a career in a globally competitive business marketplace.
+To stay competitive in a global job market, students must also develop language skills, soft skills, and cultural competence.
+In general, studying abroad is an excellent way of developing these skills, but there are specific destinations that stand out as the best for students looking to prepare themselves for a career in a globally competitive business marketplace.

 Ideal for: Business majors seeking careers in finance and banking.

-Singapore - Singapore is an island city-state in southeast Asia which is very densely-populated, with an economy that is heavily supported by foreign workers.
-In 2013, the government forecasts that by 2030, immigrants will make up more than 50% of the population.
-Singapore has also been ranked as the easiest place to do business 10 years in a row by the World Bank.
-Singapore is also one of Asia’s leading countries in high tech industries.
+Singapore - Singapore is an island city-state in Southeast Asia which is very densely populated, with an economy that is heavily supported by foreign workers.
+In 2013, the government forecasted that by 2030, immigrants will make up more than 50% of the population.
+Singapore has also been ranked as the easiest place to do business ten years in a row by the World Bank.
+Singapore is also one of Asia's leading countries in high tech industries.

 Ideal for: Students interested in business careers related to technology.